deltatree/java_tf_image_classification/README.md

 ### Model quality
 <img src="documentation/quality.png" width="333">

-### Model export (Export your model as a TF Saved Model to run on a Docker container.)
+### Model export ["Export your model as a TF Saved Model to run on a Docker container." or with this showcase in java ;-)]
 <img src="documentation/export.png" width="333">